vkleer/CI_PP1_TD/README.md

 </details>

 ### CSS Validation
-The CSS of the site has been validatus using W3C's CSS Validation Service.
+The CSS of the website has been validatus using W3C's CSS Validation Service.
 It passed with no errors or warnings.

 <details><summary>Screenshot of CSS validation</summary>
     <img src="docs/validation/css-validation.jpg">
 </details>

 ### Accessibility
-The accessibility of the site has been measured using the Wave WebAIM web accessibility evaluation tool.
+The accessibility of the website has been measured using the Wave WebAIM web accessibility evaluation tool.
 Both of the pages pass with no errors.

 <details><summary>Screenshot of index page accessibility evaluation</summary>
     <img src="docs/validation/index-wave.jpg">